 Climate change ‘dries up’ Sawtooth memories

-While other Forest Service employees drove to Boise or Atlanta on days off, David hiked back into the Sawtooths to climb a peak or visit a lake basin, writing me a letter; sometimes huddled in a raincoat under small trees while thunder boomed throughout a basin.
+While other Forest Service employees drove to Boise or Atlanta on days off, David hiked back into Sawtooths to climb a peak or visit a lake basin, writing me letters, sometimes huddled in a raincoat under small trees while thunder boomed throughout a basin.
 In July David hosted my first visit to Sawtooth Wilderness: up Little Queens River into lake basins, then back on the Queens River.

-A return 46 years later we found the same rocky peaks, rivers, lakes, and alpine meadows—but more people, bone-dry soils, many basins, and ridges dotted with burned trees and trails clothed in post-fire vegetation.
+Returning 46 years later we found the same rocky peaks, rivers, lakes, and alpine meadows—but more people, bone-dry soils, many basins, and ridges dotted with burned trees and trails clothed in post-fire vegetation.

 Like hikes in other Western mountains, our trip was indirectly impacted by effects of climate change: uncertain weather patterns and more than 30 years of large fires which severely damaged trails in some areas.

 Our 2022 river country hike took us through results of at least seven fires—including a twice-burned lake basin and a jungle on Johnson Creek where a well-built stock trail was obscured in chest-high ceanothus.

 During layover in the (former) mining town of Atlanta, we learned residents were evacuated in 2013 for Little Queens Fire although the town was spared.

 We also learned that Trinity Ridge Fire of 2012 had demolished David’s summer workplace—Dutch Creek Guard Station.
 It was not rebuilt and no longer shows on maps!